ajhc/demo-cortex-m3/README.md

 First, you have to know there are several boards supported by the demo.
 Second, the demo needs Ajhc 0.8.0.7 or later.

-Using stm32f3-discovery is strongly recommend, so you can use gdb.
+Using following boards are strongly recommend, so you can use gdb.

+* stm32f3-discovery
+* mbed NXP LPC1768

 ## Demo movies